nphamilton/nphamilton.github.io/projects.md

 __A collection of RL algorithms and training applications I wrote.__

 I started this project in an attempt to create understandable RL algorithms.
 I started this before stable-baselines made a commitment to maintaining good documentation and before SpinningUp was released.
-The main advantage for continuing to use these implementations is when training agents in ROS applications.
+The main advantage of continuing to use these implementations is when training agents in ROS applications.